NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

 **Includes Media**

 At the beginning of my project I had access to the course material, which guided me crafting the bones of the project.
 However, due to an unforeseen mix up, I was left to complete the course with 3 weeks less than I had originally planned for and no course material to refer to.
-This is not to bemoan this outcome, I am in fact, quite happy with the end result.
+This is not to bemoan this outcome; I am in fact, quite happy with the end result.
 I felt I managed to produce a piece of work that I can call my own, without leaning too much on the course material or any one source (bar [Stack Overflow](https://stackoverflow.com/) of course) :grinning: .
-And I researched and devised a decent part of the later logic myself (paginate, user likes, user image upload (profile/posts) etc.), so I feel that it's definetley a positive iteration in terms of my progress.
+And I researched and devised a decent part of the later logic myself (paginate, user likes, user image upload (profile/posts) etc.), so I feel that it's definitely a positive iteration in terms of my progress.
 The course material was, of course, a big help but it's more the satisfaction I derived from working on, and producing, something that feels very much like my own doing.

 All that being said, the internet is an endless wealth of material, content, inspiration and snippets for a would-be developer to avail from, so here are all the points of reference I had for building my project:

 **User Password-Reset Email**

-This section is important as it gves the touch of a real and interactive site.
-I ran into some issues along the way including some of the naming conventions and having to generate an two-factor authentication step for my email account to faciliate the actual email being sent.
-The bones of the *reset password* logic was crafted using the CI course material, however the final hurdle was aided by the ever reliable:
+This section is important as it gives the touch of a real and interactive site.
+I ran into some issues along the way including some of the naming conventions and having to generate a two-factor authentication step for my email account to facilitate the actual email being sent.
+The bones of the *reset password* logic was crafted using the CI course material; however the final hurdle was aided by the ever reliable:

 - [Corey Schafer's Youtube video(s)](https://www.youtube.com/watch?v=-tyBEsHSv7w&t=750s&ab_channel=CoreySchafer)
 - As well as a few ventures onto Stack Overflow including this [query](https://stackoverflow.com/questions/28421887/django-email-with-smtp-gmail-smtpauthenticationerror-534-application-specific-pa) and [this question](https://stackoverflow.com/questions/28074127/django-send-email-shows-success-but-no-email-received)